Phra Somdej Luang Phor Ngern, Wat Donyaihom, Nakhon Pathom

 There are two types of Somdej amulets created with Luang Phor Ngern's Nur Phong Putthakhun, which is differentiated as Somdej Phim Prok Po Laksana Raek and Somdej Phim Prok Po Laksana Song.
 The difference is the mould in general and that Somdej Prok Po Phim Laksana Raek was consecrated circa B.E.2496, whereas Somdej Prok Po Phim Laksana Song was a later batch consecrated in B.E.2512.

 Somdej Prok Po Phim Laksana Raek is smaller in size and has 4 Yant syllables at the bottom.
-It is also thinner and the Phra Somdej is usually black, yellowish or reddish in colour as the Nur Phong Putthakhun was mixed with the other types of materials, mainly sandalwood filings.
+It is also thinner and the Phra Somdej is usually black, yellowish or reddish in colour as the Nur Phong Putthakhun was mixed with other types of materials, mainly sandalwood filings.
 It is also known as Phra Somdej Kaen Jan which is due to the main ingredient of sandalwood filings being mixed into the material.

 Somdej Prok Po Phim Laksana Song has 4 Yant syllables by the sides instead of the bottom and is usually light yellowish-pinkish in colour, due to it being mixed with other Nur Phong Putthakhun.